-Figure 37 showed the areas in 2021 with the greatest number of complaints received were Tunbridge Wells, Broadbridge Heath and Tonbridge.
+Figure 37 (previous) showed the areas with the greatest number of complaints received, so far in 2022, were Tonbridge, Broadbridge Heath and Tunbridge Wells.

-Figure 39 shows the distribution of individual complainants, as well as the tracks of all movements in Q4.
+Figure 39 shows the distribution of individual complainants, as well as the tracks of all movements in Q1 2022.